PCREF Logos

 Collaboration and Partnership

 The PCREF programme is led by Dr Jacqui Dyer from the Community and Zoë Reed from the Trust as the Joint Strategic Leads.
-PCREF is a core part of the Trust’s strategic approach and the change within the Trust is led by the Chair, Sir Norman Lamb and Chief Executive, David Bradley.
+PCREF is a core part of the Trust’s strategic approach and the change within the organisation is led by the Chair, Sir Norman Lamb and Chief Executive, David Bradley.

 Contact PCREF